derSoerrn95/alex/contents/user-manual/symbol-modeling/README.md

 ![Parameters](assets/symbol-parameters-1.jpg)

-Variables and counters are read from and written into and a global store, see image above.
+Variables and counters are read from and written into and a global store during a membership query, see the image above.
 Before a variable or counter can be used in a symbol, it has to be defined in as input parameter for the symbol.
 Local modifications of variables and counters do not affect the global context unless they are written back as output.